EpsilonBrain/LabsProject/tickets/secondTicket.md

 ## Deliverables

-Submit the following on Canvas:
+Submit the following in your course:

 - Link to your forked repo with the added code for the landing page
-- Link to a Loom video answering the prompt in the Canvas assignment
+- Link to a Loom video answering the prompt in the `Submit Your Deliverables` assignment in your course